This printable free polar bear template is perfect for creating winter crafts with your child.

 Free Polar Bear Template

-There are two slightly different designs of this printable and you’ll find both of them on the PDF, just print the one that you want to use.
+There are two slightly different designs of these free printables and you’ll find both of them on the PDF, just print the one that you want to use.

-One of the polar bears has little rosy cheeks while the other doesn’t – I love cute cheeks on my crafts but I know some people want something that looks (gasp!) a bit less cute.
+One of the designs has little rosy cheeks on the polar bear’s face while the other doesn’t – I love cute cheeks on my crafts but I know some people want something that looks (gasp!) a bit less cute.
 Go with the one you like most.

 What Color Paper Should I Print My Template On?